 This Course reviews the theoretical and conceptual foundations of the experience of loss and grief.
 It provides a guide for the practical assistance for people who have experienced loss, and those who support them.

-- Critically describe two contemporary models of grief
+- Two contemporary models of grief;

 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.